dboddie-canonical-work/disgorged-docs/create-a-developer-account.rst

 It’s useful to know your developer account id when building `Ubuntu Core devices <https://ubuntu.com/core/docs/system-user>`__, interacting with the Snap Store `review team <https://forum.snapcraft.io/c/store-requests/19>`__ and using the `snapd API <https://snapcraft.io/docs/snapd-rest-api>`__.

-It can be retrieved with the `snapcraft <snapcraft-overview.md>`__ command by first logging in to your Ubuntu One account:
+It can be retrieved with the :ref:`snapcraft <snapcraft-overview>` command by first logging in to your Ubuntu One account:

 .. code:: bash